Dylan-Bon/ph_ne/README.txt

 ====**********************************************************====
 ==================================================================

+Setup guide for current prototype build - https://youtu.be/g5ZZw28Vpps (a bug caused by the GUI design plugin of IntelliJ means that the project cannot be launched another IDE)
-Setup guide for current prototype build - https://youtu.be/g5ZZw28Vpps User guide for current prototype build - https://youtu.be/Wcp3EADJzI8
+User guide for current prototype build - https://youtu.be/Wcp3EADJzI8